 Last update on 2022-01-19 / This is Amazon Affiliate link / Images from Amazon Product Advertising API

 It includes TF card support for up to 32GB, OBD II support, GPS tracking, and comes with everything that you need to mount along with your dashboard.
 Learn more by checking out the rest of this ETTG 2.7 TFT Screen HD Dash Cam review.

 The Latest Camera Chipset Technology

 The first feature worth discussing is the chipset technology that is used.
 The ETTG 2.7 TFT Screen Dash Cam uses a high-quality A7LA50 chipset, which results in less power consumption and better video compression.
 It also helps ensure your video record smoothly, limiting distortion and static while recording.

-ETTG 2.7 TFT Screen Dash Cam Versus the Vantrue N2 Dual Dash Cam
+ETTG 2.7 TFT Screen Dash Cam Versus The Vantrue N2 Dual

 You should now have a general idea of the most important features of the ETTG dash cam.
 But, what else should you know?
 The ETTG 2.7 TFT Screen HD Dash Cam is manufactured and released by ETTG.
 In the event that your camera is not functioning properly, you may have the option of returning it, if purchased within the last 30 days.

 If you decide to contact the ETTG customer support team, you will need to call the number included in the instruction manual, as they do not have a website.
 Other features that should be mentioned include the 2.7 TFT screen, the support for 32GB TF cards, and lightweight design.
 It is also easy to mount, and if you are using the OBD II port, your engine does not need to be running to record video.